 "And many of them that sleep in the dust of the earth shall awake, some to everlasting life and some to shame and everlasting contempt" (v2).

-In verse two, Daniel was inspired to use the word 'MANY' not 'ALL' when he referred to those who are to be resurrected from the dead.
-The word 'many' is translated from the common Hebrew word 'rab', which can mean 'much', 'many', or 'great'.
-The Hebrew word for 'all' is either 'kole' or 'micpar', depending on contextual requirements.
+In verse two, Daniel was inspired to use the word many not all when he referred to those who are to be resurrected from the dead.
+The word many is translated from the common Hebrew word Rab, which can mean much, many, or great.
+The Hebrew word for all is either kole or micpar, depending on contextual requirements.
 This is important, because if everyone will not be resurrected to either a reward or a punishment, there must be another category of the dead who will also be dealt with at some time before a final judgment.

-This prophecy is sealed until the time of the end: "And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
+"And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
 But you, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased" (vs.3-4).

-Jesus Says, "Do not marvel at this: for an hour is coming, in which all those in the tombs will hear his voice.
+Jesus Said, "Do not marvel at this: for an hour is coming, in which all those in the tombs will hear his voice.
 And they will come out, the ones having done good into a resurrection of life; and the ones having practiced evil into a resurrection of judgment" (Jn.5:28-29 Para.).

 After reading this verse, many people assume that there is only one specific hour when all of humanity will be resurrected to judgment; however, this is not what Jesus says.
 He says that there will be an appointed time when all those in the grave will be judged for the way they have lived.